-In the 21st century, the SaaS model has a reputation of the most beneficial one for almost any type of software.
+The SaaS business model has a great reputation for almost any type of software.
 A SaaS solution serves as an ultimate tool to fix any issue for users, while for business owners, it is a profitable product.

-Creating and launching a software as a service application takes time, money, and, of course, thorough research, just like in any business project.
-Between a clear concept of a successful cloud-based product and its execution, there lies a complex SaaS development process.
+But creating and launching a software as a service application takes time, money, and, of course, thorough research, just like in any business project.
+Between a clear concept of a successful cloud-based product and its execution lies a complex SaaS development process.

-As a design agency for SaaS, we know that this process is not only about launching a good-looking website but about building a whole SaaS product from scratch so that the customers can make use of it right after it was introduced.
+As a design agency for SaaS, we know that this process is not only about launching good-looking web apps but about building a whole SaaS product from scratch so that the customers can make use of it right after it was introduced.
 So, let's answer the “ how is SaaS developed?” question and start with the MVP.

 Usually, SaaS products optimize the work process, help to save space on the hard drive, or make it possible for customers to use an application with their smartphones from any location.